 How have people adapted to extreme environments such as deserts, jungles or polar regions?
 How do these environments impact their way of life and culture?
 These are some of the questions students will think about as they look at and handle objects from around the world.

 Rituals and Beliefs focuses on the scene from a plaster cast taken of a stone lintel from the doorway of a temple in the city of Yaxchilan, now in modern day Mexico, and dating from 709AD.

 The images depict a blood-letting ritual being performed by Lady K'ab'al Xook and her husnabd King Shield Jaguar.
 Lady K'ab'al Xook can be seen pulling a rope of thorns through her tongue in order to collect blood in a bowl filled with bark paper.
 Both figures are wearing jade and obsidian jewellery and dressed in resplendent costumes made fo fur and elaborate fabrics.

 Asteriornis maastrichtensis, affectionately known as the Wonderchicken, is among the most exciting bird fossils ever found.
 It has one of the best-preserved fossil bird skulls in the world, and gives us important insights into the evolutionary origins of modern birds.

 Find out more about the objects and habits that the Romans introduced to Britain.

 In this activity you can find out about "Romanisation", the process through which Britain became more Roman.

 Learn more about the niece of the Emperor Augustus, Antonia Minor.
 Using useful prompts and a planner, imagine a day in her life.

 Which emperor's statue was thrown into a river in England?
 Which Roman invaded Britain first?
 Which emperor loved to sing?
 Find out in this activity.

-In this activity you can see busts of Julius Caesar, Claudius, Nero and Hadrian from the museum.
-Find out more about each one, how they are connected to the history of Britain, and complete the activities to learn more!
+See busts of Julius Caesar, Claudius, Nero and Hadrian from the Museum's collection and find out more about each one.
+Discover how they are connected to the history of Britain, and complete the activities to learn more.